Frontiers of Generative AI for Network Optimization: Theories, Limits, and Visions: Introduction

-Today, the two most prominent classes of GenAI are generative diffusion models (GDMs) and large language models (LLMs).
+Today, the two most prominent classes of GenAI are {\textit{generative diffusion models (GDMs)}} and {\textit{large language models (LLMs)}}.
 GDMs, originally introduced for image generation with denoising diffusion probabilistic models (DDPMs) \cite{DDPM} as the representative example, generate samples by iteratively denoising from a known noise distribution.
 LLMs \cite{GPT3}, known for their scalability, have shown remarkable capabilities in natural language processing and reasoning.
 While LLMs have shown promising results in communication and networking applications, their scope is largely limited to language-centric tasks and fails to fully encompass the diverse modalities (such as channel state information, graph structures, and signal traces) common in network optimization.
-To better capture this broader range of generative modeling efforts, we adopt the term \textit{large pre-trained models (LPTMs)} \cite{LMM-PM2024} in this survey.
-The main scope difference of LPTMs compared to LLMs is that LPTMs cover a wider range of modes in communication systems.
+To better capture this broader range of generative modeling efforts, we adopt the term \textit{LPTMs} \cite{LMM-PM2024} in this survey.
+The main scope difference between LPTMs and LLMs is that LPTMs cover a wider range of communication modes.
 Accordingly, we treat GDMs and LPTMs as two distinct paradigms throughout the rest of this paper.
-GDMs refer to models trained using forward-noising and reverse-denoising mechanisms, while LPTMs denote large-scale pre-trained (mainly autoregressive) models built on various types of data beyond natural language, including but not limited to multi-modal and domain-specific representations relevant to networking.
-Both paradigms support diverse neural architectures and are capable of addressing a wide range of optimization tasks across modalities.
+GDMs refer to models trained using forward-noising and reverse-denoising mechanisms, while LPTMs denote large-scale pre-trained (mainly autoregressive) models trained on various types of data beyond natural language, including, but not limited to, multimodal and domain-specific representations relevant to networking.
+Both paradigms support diverse neural architectures and are capable of addressing a wide range of optimization tasks across modalities. {Tables \ref{tab_GDM_LPTM_comp} and \ref{tab_GDM_LPTM_advan} provide a more intuitive comparison of GDMs, LPTMs, and traditional methods, clearly illustrating the distinctive characteristics of GDMs and LPTMs, as well as their respective advantages over traditional approaches.}

 Researchers have begun leveraging these powerful generative paradigms to tackle optimization tasks across various layers of the network stack.
 These models are used not only for modeling and decomposing optimization problems, but also for directly generating high-quality solutions and enabling stochastic decision-making.
 In the past two years, GenAI-driven approaches—especially those based on GDMs and LPTMs—have rapidly evolved in both breadth and depth, leading to promising practical deployments and theoretical insights in network optimization.